While gender cannot be accurately determined by genetics, there are several tests to determine sex before birth — including some at-home options.

-In a world where pretty much everything we want can be same-day delivered to us — movies and music, our favorite restaurant foods, prescription medications, and even toilet paper — having to wait until your 20-week ultrasound to find out your baby’s gender feels downright prehistoric.
+In a world where pretty much everything we want can be same-day delivered to us — movies and music, our favorite restaurant foods, prescription medications, and even toilet paper — having to wait until your 20-week ultrasound to find out your baby’s sex feels downright prehistoric.

 Well, you’re in luck: Some pretty big strides have been made in the last few years involving the timing and ease with which you can find out your baby’s sex.

 We’re not quite at the “submit your order online and receive it within 30 minutes” point.
-But developments in noninvasive prenatal tests (NIPTs) mean you can be let in on this little secret with a simple blood test — even if gender determination isn’t their main purpose — as early as 10 weeks into your pregnancy.
+But developments in noninvasive prenatal tests (NIPTs) mean you can be let in on this little secret with a simple blood test — even if sex determination isn’t their main purpose — as early as 10 weeks into your pregnancy.

 Interested?
 Here’s what you need to know.